Exclusive: Twitter to conclude sale deliberations this month - sources

 Binding acquisition offers are due in the next two weeks, and Twitter has already whittled down the field of potential acquirers, the people said this week.
 Salesforce.com Inc is in the running, while Google parent Alphabet Inc, and Walt Disney Co have also been contemplating bids, the people added.

+Recode reported on Wednesday, citing sources it did not identify, that Google would not move forward with a bid to acquire Twitter.

-It is not certain the process will result in a sale, the people cautioned.
+It is not certain the process will result in a sale, the Reuters sources cautioned.
 The sources asked not to be identified because the matter is confidential.

 Twitter and Salesforce declined to comment.
 Disney and Google did not return requests for comment.